reddysue/laravel-practical-test/README.md

   <img alt="form-setting" src="form-setting.png">

 #### Public Form
-You must use Vue.Js or React Js or Blade.
+You can use Blade.
 UI can be simple.

 - [ ] Customer can submit a form depending on the form render.
 - [ ] After submitting the form, API has to send mail.